alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

     line = infile.readline()
 ```

-4. After processing all the input it cleans up by closing the files.
-Note we should clear up even if the program terminates with an error.
+4. After processing all the input it releases resources by closing the files.
+Note that developers should careful to clear up (close files in this case), even if the program terminates with an error.
 ```python
 infile.close()
 outfile.close()